 - Debt financing may be used in a prudent manner.
-No debt will be assumed or created if, as a result, the debt to market value ratio of the overall real estate portfolio would exceed 25 percent.
-Another 5 percent is allowed for the assumption or renewal of existing debt; - The Fund may not sell short, borrow securities, or purchase securities via a margin account. - Real estate investments must be eligible investments for pension plans under the Pension Benefits Standards Act, (B.C.);
+No debt will be assumed or created if, as a result, the debt to market value ratio of the Fund would exceed 55 percent; - The Fund may not sell a security, other than a derivative instrument, which it does not own (i.e. a short sale), borrow securities, or purchase securities using a margin account; - Real estate investments must be eligible investments for pension plans under the Pension Benefits Standards Act, (B.C.).